 Russian Revolution (1917) - Background, Events, and Effects

 Russian Revolution is the string of events that changed the Russian political system from monarchy to communism in 1917.
 During World War 1, the trembling military and economic situation of the Russian Empire paved the way for the abdication of Tsar Nicholas II by the Russian imperial parliament Duma in March 1917.
-But the Provisional Government continued Russian participation in World War 1, which was unacceptable to Bolsheviks (radical socialists).
+However, the Provisional Government continued Russian participation in World War 1, which was unacceptable to the Bolsheviks (radical socialists).
 The Bolsheviks formed their military wing, Red Guards, and overthrew the Provisional Government in November 1917.
 Soon after the empowerment of the Bolsheviks, the Russian Civil War started, which lasted till 1922.
 It ended with victory for the Bolsheviks, and they transformed Russia into the Soviet Union.

 Events Leading to the Russian Revolution

-· World War 1 started in 1914 when Russia took part as one of the Allied Powers, opposing Central Powers.
-But the Russian Army suffered several defeats at the hands of Germany on the eastern front of the war, and the causality rate was climbing with time.
+· World War 1 started in 1914 when Russia took part as one of the Allied Powers, opposing the Central Powers.
+However, the Russian Army suffered several defeats at the hands of Germany on the eastern front of the war, and the causality rate was climbing with time.
 The losses in the war also brought economic instability and a shortage of necessities of life (especially food shortage).
 It gave rise to protests by workers and mutinies by the soldiers (there were many conscripted soldiers in the Russian military in 1917).
 February Revolution was the result of this situation.

 February Revolution